 Each of these main dishes was paired with a superb wine that did everything asked of it in bringing more out of the food.
 In particular the 2013 South African Pinot Noir served with the beef teased out further complexity, further underlining the sense of cohesion in the menu.
 A San Franciscan Chardonnay triggered memories of a trip to California a couple of years ago while also providing ample support to the poussin.

-The Park remains one of the best fining dining restaurants in York.
+The Park on Bootham remains one of the best fining dining restaurants in York.
 Its position in a hotel leaves it at risk of being overlooked, but everything we enjoyed for this lunch surpassed expectation, including Baby Fork and her continuing sleep.
 The three course menu is £35 with another £22 needed to grab the paired wines mentioned here.
 That’s a very fair price for food like this, and one that’s extremely likely to tempt you back for the seven course tasting menu.